Helping you to navigate your way through the U.S. immigration system …

-Established to give financial protection to Americans at times of retirement, disability and death and to family members.
+Established to give financial protection to Americans at times of retirement, disability, and to family members upon death.

-Tax branch of the U.S. Government.
-A well-equipped site, able to answer your questions regarding tax laws and processes.
+The IRS collects taxes for the U.S. government.
+This site is well equipped to answer questions regarding tax laws and processes.

 United States Department of Justice

-Committed to enforcing law and administering impartial justice for all Americans.
-To lead in the prevention and control of crime and the appropriate punishment of offenders.
-To enforce US immigration law with fairness.
+The DOJ is committed to enforcing law and administering impartial justice for all Americans; to lead in the prevention and control of crime and the appropriate punishment of offenders; and to enforce U.S. immigration laws with fairness.